 The third column refers to the National Urban Policy -NUP-.
 This is to underline a new approach to the role of National Governments as determinants of the final quality of urbanization.
 This role has been forgotten in many aspects from the theory of urbanization and is currently accepted from a new point of view, underlining the hugely important role of the National Government in the outcomes of urbanization.
 The National Government is the level that holds the sovereignty of the nation, and it establishes the rules and functions of the subnational and local governments.
 In that sense, urbanization cannot escape the very comprehensive influence of the modern Central State.
 Furthermore, the Modern state is enlarging its scope of action in the day by day life of citizens as a provider of many daily life services such as safety and security, health, education, social benefits, unemployment subsidies and many others.
 Therefore, the inter-linkage between the Central Government deliverables vis-à-vis the Local Government functions of basic urban services (urban planning, water, sanitation, solid waste management etc), are jointly contributing to the quality of the urbanization.

-These columns constitute the subprograms of UN-Habitat.
+Columns 4-9 constitute the subprograms of UN-Habitat: Rules and regulations; Urban planning and design; Financing urbanization; Urban basic services; Housing and slum upgrading; Risk reduction and Urban basic services.
 They have emerged from a prolonged and deep analysis of urbanization pursuant to the Governing Councils of 2011, 2013, 2015 and were substantiated in the elaboration of the UN-Habitat’s Strategic Plan 2014-2019.
 This has been a collective effort focalized on the strategic fundamentals of urbanization.